Repeatedly Recognized As One of Seattle's Best DUI Attorneys

 Here are some examples of defenses to a DUI arrest:

-- Corpus deliciti (Latin for "body of the crime" what this challenge entails is establishing whether the prosecution can prove you were the driver - I recently had a DUI dismissed for this very reason and my client was alleged to have blown a .219 on the BAC Datamaster)
+- Corpus deliciti (Latin for "body of the crime" what this challenge entails is establishing whether the prosecution can prove you were the driver - I had a client's DUI dismissed for this very reason and my client was alleged to have blown a .219 on the BAC Datamaster.
+In April of 2014, I had another client's charges for DUI, Hit and Run and Reckless Driving dismissed because the City was unable to establish that, but for my client's admission to driving, he was the actual driver.
+This defense is key to many cases and must be artculated by an experienced Seattle DUI Lawyer to be effective.)

 - Lack of Reasonable Suspicion to Stop (this is the first reason an officer might have to contact you in a DUI investigation, it is also the lowest burden of proof and is difficult to beat, but there are many occasions wherein there can be a challenge to whether or not the officer had a legitimate reason for contacting/stopping you.
 Here are just some examples of what courts have held to be reasonable suspicion for an officer to contact you - speeding, having a headlight or taillight out, forgetting to turn on headlights at night, changing lanes without a turn signal, swerving, weaving, driving too slow, expired tabs, talking on a cellphone, driving too fast for conditions - I had a client's case dismissed who failed to signal exiting a grocery store, then performed very poorly on field sobriety tests and blew a .13 - the prosecutor agreed the officer had no reason to contact my client because it was not illegal for him to exit a grocery store without signalling.
 Another example of a case I had dismissed was when the officer simply stopped my client for conducting a u-turn on a city street - there was no posted "no u-turn" signs and my client did not impede traffic; therefore, there was no basis for the officer to have stopped her)